-Paris is fantastic, but that’s not breaking news.
+Paris is fantastic, but that’s nothing new.
 People have been saying it for years.
-Everyone has their own sentiments attached to the city of light, and it’s big enough to have a little something for everyone.
-Whether you’re interested in visiting for the food, the art, the history, or the culture, you won’t be disappointed.
+Everyone has their own sentiments attached to the city of light, and it’s big enough to have something for everyone.
+Whether you’re visiting for the food, the art, the history, or the culture, you won’t be disappointed.

 Back in college, I did a ten day backpacking trip to Paris, Normandy, and London with a few friends.
 During our time in Paris, here is how we split up our days and saw most of the key sights in a relatively short amount of time, and with the budget of a 21 year old!

 Day 1: The River Seine & Eiffel Tower